-To make matters worse, the loss of subsidized COBRA does not allow the employee to elect other employer coverage or ACA exchange coverage; the employee or spouse has to exhaust the entire COBRA coverage period.
-Therefore, unless the end of the ninth month subsidy just happens coincides with beginning of a plan year under another plan, Kevin and Winnie will not be able to elect other coverage when the subsidy period expires.
+To make matters worse, the loss of subsidized COBRA will not allow the employee to elect other employer coverage; the employee or spouse has to exhaust the entire COBRA coverage period.
+Therefore, unless the end of the ninth month subsidy just happens coincides with the beginning of a plan year under another plan, Kevin and Winnie will not be able to elect other coverage when the subsidy period expires.

 Interaction with Medicare